Pool Volume Calculator guide

 How to use the Pool Volume Calculator

-The Pool Volume Calculator estimates gallons from simple pool measurements.
-It is meant for rough chemical, fill, and equipment context, not precise survey work.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Pool Volume Calculator estimates U.S. gallons from simple pool measurements.
+It is useful for rough chemical, fill, heater, pump, and filter context, but it is still an estimate.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Pool Volume Calculator